Improving Genomic Prediction using High-dimensional Secondary Phenotypes: the Genetic Latent Factor Approach: Model

+The pipeline we propose uses a fully unsupervised dimensionality reduction before including factor scores as additional traits in multi-variate genomic prediction.
+This section contains details on the steps involved in the dimensionality reduction.
+Section \ref{s:foc} then provides some details on the multivariate genomic prediction.

-\subsection{Model and assumptions}
+\subsubsection{Model and assumptions}

-Consider the full phenotypic data matrix $\Y_{sf} \in \mathbb{R}^{n \times (p+1)}$ of the secondary features and focal trait.
+Consider the secondary feature phenotypic data matrix $\Y_{s} \in \mathbb{R}^{n \times p}$.
 We assume a balanced design for simplicity, but note that this is not required.
 In a balanced design $n=n_gr$, i.e., the number of observations is equal to the number of genotypes multiplied by the number of replicates per genotype.
-The matrix $\Y_{sf}$ can be partitioned:

-where the matrix $\Y_s$ is the $n \times p$ matrix containing the mean-centered secondary features and $\y_f$ is the $n \times 1$ column vector containing the mean-centered focal trait.
-Assuming no covariates, all phenotypes are composed of genetic and residual components:
+Assuming no covariates, all secondary phenotypes are composed of genetic and residual components:

 We assume that the genetic components are independent of the residual components so that